 Is a condo right for you?

-Buying a condo is a good idea for first-time buyers, or for couples who aren’t ready to start a family or don’t plan to have children.
+Buying a condo vs. a house is a good idea for first-time homebuyers, or for couples who aren’t ready to start a family or don’t plan to have children.
 Condos can be an affordable way for first-time buyers to get their foot in the door and begin building equity, and often are in desirable locations.
 Just keep in mind that condos — like apartments — mean living in close proximity to other people.

 Townhouses

-A townhouse offers a middle-ground option.
+Townhouses offer a middle ground between condos and single-family homes.
 You should expect that any yard space you have will be small, and your home will share walls with other buildings.

 What is a townhouse?

-As with single-family homes, living in a townhouse can mean having some outdoor space in the form of a yard.
+As with a single-family home, living in a townhouse can mean having some outdoor space in the form of a yard.

 How much does a townhouse cost?